afsc-gap-products/gapctd/doc/estimating_ctm.md

     ## 2   Default CTM 6.034317e-01  0.0400000 8.000000
     ## 3 Optimized CTM 8.401219e-11 -0.1470365 1.591097

+Optimized CTM has a substantially smaller area between T-S curves than both No CTM and Default CTM.
+Meanwhile, corrections using the the typical values (Default CTM) result in a larger T-S area than the profile without a correction (No CTM).
+The difference in area between curves is evident in T-S plots (Figure 2) and salinity profiles (Figure
-The difference in area between curves is evident in T-S plots (Figure 2) and salinity profiles (Figure 3) for No CTM, Default CTM, and Optimized CTM.
-In the Optimized CTM profile, there are no salinity spikes around the pycnocline in the upcast and the downcast spike is reduced considerably.
+3) for No CTM, Default CTM, and Optimized CTM.
+In the Optimized CTM profile, there are no salinity spikes around the pycnocline in the upcast and the downcast spike is smaller than in the other profiles.

 <i>Figure 2.
 Temperature-salinity profiles and area between upcast and
 downcast profiles.
 Panels show areas between T-S curves without cell